dotwebstack/dotwebstack/vocabulary/README.md

 The syntax for `elmo:pathPattern` and `elmo:redirectTemplate` are the same as for `elmo:pattern` and `elmo:template` as used with a [ParameterMapper](#parameter-mapping).

 #### Direct endpoints
 You use direct endpoints if you are sure that the URI of a resource is located at your server and you know the kind of representation that you want to use.
-In this case, you specify the representation that is used for a GET to a specific url(pattern), as in the example below:
+In this case, you specify the representation that is used for a GET to a specific path pattern, as in the example below:

 	config:DirectEndpoint a elmo:Endpoint;
 		elmo:pathPattern "/query/allitems";
 		elmo:getRepresentation elmo:AllItemsRepresentation
 	.

-Other http methods are also available via `postRepresentation`, `putRepresentation` and `deleteRepresentation`.
+A GET http method is the most common method for retrieving a representation.
+A POST http method is also possible, in which case the parameters are encoding within the body of the http request.
+In such cases, you use `elmo:postRepresentation` (probably to the same representation).

+The POST, PUT and DELETE http methods are used to execute transactions.
+These methods are used to link an endpoint to one or more services, via `elmo:postService`, `elmo:putService` or `elmo:deleteService`.
+Services are subclasses of representations and give access to transactions.

+It is possible to combine `elmo:getRepresentation` and `elmo:postService` in the same endpoint.
+It is also possible that these properties refer to the same service.
+You can even combine `elmo:postRepresentation` and `elmo:postService` with the same endpoint.
+In this special case, a http POST request will only be directed via `elmo:postRepresentation` if the value for the http content-type header is equal to `application/x-www-form-urlencoded` or `multipart/form-data`.

 #### Dynamic endpoints
 Dynamic endpoints are useful when you don't really know what kind of representation should be used for a URI.
 This can be useful when: